luisbello30/Leaflet.GetFeatureInfoWMS/README.md

 # Leaflet.GetFeatureInfoWMS

-You can use WMS request "GetFeatureInfo" data about a coordinate of the map image
+You can use WMS request "GetFeatureInfo" data about a coordinate of the leaflet map image

 ## Requirement